fireblocks/hardhat-fireblocks/README.md

 # Fireblocks Hardhat Plugin
 > **Warning**
 > This package is in an early beta stage and should not be used in production environments.
 > The provided interfaces are likely to have breaking changes.
+> For a stable library (with a different paradigm) you can use the DeFi SDK (https://github.com/fireblocks/fireblocks-defi-sdk)

 This is a [Hardhat](https://hardhat.org/) plugin for integrating with [Fireblocks](https://www.fireblocks.com/).